ayaka14732/llama-2-jax/README.md

 The objectives of this project are threefold:

-- Implement the LLaMA model using JAX to enable efficient training and inference on Google Cloud TPU;
+- Implement the Llama 2 model using JAX to enable efficient training and inference on Google Cloud TPU;
 - Develop a high-quality codebase that serves as an exemplary implementation of the Transformer model using JAX;
 - Facilitate the identification of common errors and inconsistencies across various transformer models through the implementation of a high-quality codebase, thereby providing valuable insights for the NLP community.